pawissanutt/oaas-rs/control-plane/oprc-pm/README.md

 - Read-through views for Deployment Records and Status via CRM.

 Current constraints
-- PM→CRM uses gRPC and the Health service; Deploy/Status/Delete are implemented, but some mappings are minimal.
+- PM→CRM uses gRPC and the Health service; Deploy/Status/Delete are implemented.
-- List/Get DeploymentRecords RPCs exist; CRM currently returns an empty list by default until CRD querying is wired.
+- CRM List/Get DeploymentRecords are implemented and backed by the Kubernetes CRD.
+PM currently enriches list results with a best‑effort per‑item status call; a follow‑up will add a summarized status in the list response to avoid N+1.
 - Idempotency/correlation IDs and advanced timeouts/retries are basic and will be hardened.
 - Storage backends: in-memory is implemented; etcd is stubbed.